onflow/cadence/docs/language.md

 Negative integers are encoded in two's complement representation.

 Integer types are not converted automatically.
-Types most be explicitly converted, which can be done by calling the constructor of the type with the integer type.
+Types must be explicitly converted, which can be done by calling the constructor of the type with the integer type.

 ```cadence